nodetec/relayrunner/docs/server/remote-access.md

 You'll need to login to your server using SSH.

-You can do this by running the following command:
+You can do this by running:

 ```bash
 ssh root@relayrunner.xyz